Cathedral Island in Wrocław, Poland

 Sign explaining dwarves and the truth about love

-Instead, the Wrocław dwarves nominated a dwarf who had to carry all the padlocks from the bridge to their new home on the railings.
-This brave dwarf keeps guard by the bridge and moves any padlocks that have been hung on the bridge.
+A nominated Wrocław dwarf carries padlocks from the bridge to their new home on the railings.
+This guardian dwarf now stays by the bridge, moving any new padlocks placed there.

-The eighth photograph shows Tumski Bridge viewed from Cathedral Island.
+The eighth photograph shows Tumski Bridge from Cathedral Island.

-The ninth photograph shows a view from Tumski Bridge.
+The ninth photograph displays a view from Tumski Bridge.

 The tenth photograph is from my walk on Cathedral Island.

-The eleventh photograph is a view of Church Square on Cathedral Island.
+The eleventh photograph looks over Church Square on Cathedral Island.

-The twelfth photograph shows Cathedral Square on Cathedral Island.
+The twelfth photograph captures Cathedral Square on Cathedral Island.

 The Lamplighter of Cathedral Island in Wrocław